spacetelescope/PyFITS/docs/source/users_guide/users_unfamiliar.rst

     http://fits.gsfc.nasa.gov/registry/tilecompression.html

-Compressed image data is accessed, in PyFITS, using the optional  "pyfitsComp" module contained in a C shared library (pyfitsCompmodule.so).
+Compressed image data is accessed, in PyFITS, using the optional "pyfits.compression" module contained in a C shared library (compression.so).
 If an attempt is made to access an HDU containing compressed image data when the pyfitsComp module is not available, the user is notified of the  problem and the HDU is treated like a standard binary table HDU.
 This  notification will only be made the first time compressed image data is encountered.
 In this way, the pyfitsComp module is not required in order for PyFITS to work.

 Header and Summary
 ------------------

 In PyFITS, the header of a compressed image HDU appears to the user like any image header.
 The actual header stored in the FITS file is that of a  binary table HDU with a set of special keywords, defined by the convention, to describe the structure of the compressed image.
 The conversion between binary table HDU header and image HDU header is all performed behind the scenes.
 Since the HDU is actually a binary table, it may not appear as a primary HDU in a FITS file.

 The content of the HDU header may be accessed using the ``.header`` attribute: